Teaching English in Paris

 January 31st, 2022 / µ

-The schools were more often than not desperate for teachers due to an increasing need for French professionals to learn English combined with a quick turnover of teaching staff around town.
-As long as you had a university degree and spoke native or near-native English, you were in!
+20 years ago, English schools popped up all over France.
+The schools were more often than not desperate for teachers due to an increasing need for French professionals to learn English, combined with a quick turnover of teaching staff.
+All you needed to get a job was a university degree and speaking native or near-native English.

 The low wages were the biggest problem.
 Once, I sat down and tried to figure out my actual hourly salary instead of the one on my payslip.
-Considering transportation and preparation, it came down to around 5 – 10 Euros an hour.
+Considering transportation and preparation, it came down to around 5 – 10 euros per hour.
 It was in the 2000s, so you have to consider price development.
-But it was still close to or below minimum wage.
+But it was still close to, and sometimes below, the French minimum wage.

-However, the girls and guys I met teaching English in Paris never did it for the money but for just about any other reason:
+The young men and women I met teaching English in Paris didn’t do it for the money but for just about any other reason:

 Live in Paris for a couple of years